 This course focuses on the current research on writing instruction and elementary and secondary children's writing development.
 Candidates will study writing genres, instructional approaches, and assessment tools to support lifelong writers for all learners, including English language learners and students with and without disabilities.
 This course will also focus on the knowledge, skills, and experiences related to promoting effective writing practices with teachers, admins tors and other professionals.
 Fieldwork is required.

 Prerequisite: B or better in ED 5532 or equivalent, or ED 5441 or equivalent.

-ED 5565 - Content - English Methods 3 Credits
+ED 5565 - Content - English Methods Credits: 3

 This course is designed to give an overview of specific methods, materials, and curriculum for teaching specific content area and interdisciplinary connections in keeping with New York State Learning Standards as well as related national standards as specified by ACTFL, NCTE, NCSS, NCTM, NSTA.
 Students will focus on curriculum and unit development through lesson development using a variety of teaching approaches and the creation of a basic unit plan.
 This will include individualized and student-centered approaches to instruction and adaptation for students with disabilities.
 Consideration will be given to the integration of technology for teaching.
 This course is designed to develop content pedagogy capacity.
 Fieldwork is required.
-Prerequisite: ED 5245

-ED 5566 - Content - Social Studies Methods
+ED 5566 - Content - Social Studies Methods Credits: 3

 This course is designed to give an overview of specific methods, materials, and curriculum for teaching specific content area and interdisciplinary connections in keeping with New York State Learning Standards as well as related national standards as specified by ACTFL, NCTE, NCSS, NCTM, NSTA.
 Students will focus on curriculum and unit development through lesson development using a variety of teaching approaches and the creation of a basic unit plan.
 This will include individualized and student-centered approaches to instruction and adaptation for students with disabilities.
 Consideration will be given to the integration of technology for teaching.
 This course is designed to develop content pedagogy capacity.
 Fieldwork is required.
-Prerequisite: ED 5248

-ED 5567 - Content - Science Methods 3 Credits
+ED 5567 - Content - Science Methods Credits: 3

 This course is designed to give an overview of specific methods, materials, and curriculum for teaching specific content area and interdisciplinary connections in keeping with New York State Learning Standards as well as related national standards as specified by ACTFL, NCTE, NCSS, NCTM, NSTA.
 Students will focus on curriculum and unit development through lesson development using a variety of teaching approaches and the creation of a basic unit plan.
 This will include individualized and student-centered approaches to instruction and adaptation for students with disabilities.
 Consideration will be given to the integration of technology for teaching.
 This course is designed to develop content pedagogy capacity.
 Fieldwork is required.
-Prerequisite: ED 5247

-ED 5568 - Content - Mathematics Methods
+ED 5568 - Content - Mathematics Methods Credits: 3

 This course is designed to give an overview of specific methods, materials, and curriculum for teaching specific content area and interdisciplinary connections in keeping with New York State Learning Standards as well as related national standards as specified by ACTFL, NCTE, NCSS, NCTM, NSTA.
 Students will focus on curriculum and unit development through lesson development using a variety of teaching approaches and the creation of a basic unit plan.
 This will include individualized and student-centered approaches to instruction and adaptation for students with disabilities.
 Consideration will be given to the integration of technology for teaching.
 This course is designed to develop content pedagogy capacity.
 Fieldwork is required.
-Prerequisite: ED 5246 for the difficulties.
-The practicum involves tutoring diverse pupils with literacy problems, including native English speakers with disabilities and pupils who are English language learners.
-The course will promote self-reflection through observing one's own and colleagues' tutoring practices for the purpose of analyzing and problem-solving case studies of students experiencing difficulty acquiring literacy.
-Students will learn about communicating assessment results to parents, caregivers, and school personnel.

-ED 5620 - Applied Research Practicum in Literacy Remediation - Childhood 4 Credits
+ED 5620 - Applied Research Practicum in Literacy Remediation - Childhood Credits: 4